 encyclopedia=# SELECT * FROM countries LIMIT 1; id | name | capital | population ----+--------+---------+------------ 1 | France | Paris | 67158000 (1 row)

-Write a query to retrive the name of the country with the largest population.
+Write a query to retrieve the name of the country with the largest population.

 encyclopedia=# SELECT name FROM countries encyclopedia-# ORDER BY population DESC encyclopedia-# LIMIT 1; name ------ USA (1 row)

-Here we first order the rows in descending order by population, and then retreive the
+Here we first order the rows in descending order by population, and then retrieve the

 name value from the first of the ordered rows.

-Write a query to retrive the name of the country with the second largest population.
+Write a query to retrieve the name of the country with the second largest population.

 encyclopedia=# SELECT name FROM countries encyclopedia-# ORDER BY population DESC encyclopedia-# LIMIT 1 OFFSET 1; name ------ Japan (1 row)